A Closer Look at the Sailboat Keel

 Given this delicate balance among the wind, water and boat, sailors must tack carefully to avoid capsizing the boat, monitoring the angle at which they tack.
 If they tack the boat at too tight of an angle, the force of the wind will be too great for the keel and the water to overcome.

-A safe tack is at a 45-degree angle to the wind.
 The maximum angle that a boat can tack and recover from is 30 degrees [source: US Sailing].
 Sailors can tell the angle at which they approach the wind thanks to telltales, or strands of yarn-like material attached to the mainsail.
-Depending the on how they blow when the sails are pulled tightly, they reveal the angle to the wind.
+Depending on how they blow when the sails are pulled tightly, they reveal the angle to the wind.
 Ideally, they will blow straight out, indicating even airflow across the sails and the optimum tacking angle.
 This is referred to as banging the corners, or sailing efficiently.

 Read on to learn just how fast these wind machines move.